 It’s worth noting that these statistics haven’t been updated to reflect people diagnosed more recently.
 Advances in treatment may have improved the overall outlook.

-A 2015 study looked at more than 2,000 people diagnosed with lung cancer from 2002 to 2005.
+A looked at more than 2,000 people diagnosed with lung cancer from 2002 to 2005.
 Up to 70 percent of those who were surgically treated for stage 1A were alive five years later.
 For stage 1, the probability of death in the first year after diagnosis was 2.7 percent.

 Recurrence is cancer that comes back after you’ve had treatment and were considered to be cancer free.